Running — Foundation Movement at Cardiovascular Load

 Threshold moments in the adaptation arc — where the signal turned.

-• Session 7 — Efficiency Peak · May 6, 2026 Avg HR fell 8 bpm to 139 — the largest single-session HR drop in the block, on the longer 3.17-mile distance.
-CEI 43.8 — best of the dataset.
-HR Drift 1.5% — seventh consecutive decline.
+• Session 7 — Efficiency Floor · May 6, 2026 Avg HR fell 8 bpm to 139 on the longer 3.17-mile distance.
+HR Drift 1.5% — the clearest efficiency floor in the running block.
+CEI 43.8, best of the matched-distance block.

 What This Dataset Proves